xaptum/ecdaa/README.md

 Notice that the signature thus created is not TPM-specific.
 This means that verification of a TPM-generated signature proceeds as usual, using `ecdaa_signature_FP256BN_verify`.

-By default, the library builds with support for using a TPM.
-If this isn't desired, set the `cmake` option `ECDAA_TPM_SUPPORT=Off`.

 ## Random number generator